hyperledger-labs/splice/README.md

 #### Setting up `lnav` to Inspect Canton logs

 If you have never used `lnav` to inspect Canton logs, then we recommend:
-1. Download the `canton-json.lnav.json` log format config file from https://github.com/DACH-NY/canton/blob/main/canton-json.lnav.json
+1. Install the Canton log format using `lnav -i canton/canton-json.lnav.json`.
-2. Install the Canton log format using `lnav -i canton-json.lnav.json`, which will install it in `~/.lnav/formats/installed/logstash_dam.json` and enable it for auto-detection in future `lnav` sessions.
+   The command will print the location where the log format is installed globally (most likely `~/.lnav/formats/installed/canton_logstash_json.json` or `~/.config/lnav/formats/installed/canton_logstash_json.json`) and enable auto-detection of the Canton log format in future `lnav` sessions.
+2. To automatically keep the format definition up to date, delete the file installed above and create a symlink instead, using `ln -s $PWD/canton/canton-json.lnav.json <LNAV_CONFIG_DIR>/canton_logstash_json.json` where `LNAV_CONFIG_DIR` is the path containing lnav configuration files (read the output of `lnav --help` to determine that path).
 3. Type `lnav log/canton_network_test.clog` to inspect the test logs.
 4. Take the time to familiarize yourself with docs for the `lnav` [UI](https://docs.lnav.org/en/latest/ui.html#ui) and [HotKeys](https://docs.lnav.org/en/latest/hotkeys.html), and learn to effectively navigate the test logs.